Adding visitor capacity to a growing community.

 Designed by University of Manitoba architecture students, the structures will be built by the students and by volunteers and community members, with assistance by an engineer and building authorities.
 Designs »

-Fundraising is taking place to pay for materials like roofing, foundation, windows, doors, nails etc. We already have secured over $85,000 of in-kind donations in the form of labour and materials from many excellent supporters.
-Our goal is to raise an additional $15,000 however, the more money we raise, the higher quality the structures will be.
+Fundraising has helped to pay for materials like roofing, foundation, windows, doors, nails etc. We secured over $85,000 of in-kind donations in the form of labour and materials from many excellent supporters.
 Fundraisers »

-Once built, the dwellings will be available for rent for a modest fee not only by participants involved in Harvest Moon workshops and performers at the Harvest Moon Festival, but also to the general public to use as a retreat destination.
-Construction has begun as of March 2013.
+The dwellings will be available for rent for a modest fee not only by participants involved in Harvest Moon workshops and performers at the Harvest Moon Festival, but also to the general public to use as a retreat destination.
+Construction began March 2013.
 Blog »